Dying of sugar

 “In the last decade, the emergence of Chronic Kidney Disease of non-Traditional Causes (CKDnT) has killed thousands of people throughout Central America”

 Despite the urgent issues, industry players remain deaf.
 Sugar and other sugar products like molasses, alcohol or sucrose are found in many of the everyday products that fill our supermarkets and are sold by big industry players.
 However, these industry players are not implementing policies and practices strict enough to prevent and remedy the grave issues affecting the workers.
-Ensuring safe and healthy working conditions is our main priority.
+Ensuring fair pay as well as safe and healthy working conditions are our main priorities.

-Fairfood believes that this situation has to stop and is engaging with sugarcane producers (so-called ingenios), major companies sourcing sugarcane products and other sugarcane-based value added products – like rum –, as well as government officials in Europe and Central America to determine how to best address the above-mentioned issues and implement solutions.
+Fairfood believes that this situation has to stop and is engaging with sugarcane producers (so-called ingenios), major companies sourcing sugarcane products and other sugarcane-based value-added products – like rum –, as well as government officials in Europe and Central America to determine how to best address the above-mentioned issues and implement solutions for fair trade.
 We also collaborate with other NGOs (La Isla Foundation) research institutions (SALTRA and ICAES) and health organisations (PAHO) in order to identify best practices to create positive change in the industry.Read our report